It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 Most women do not need extra calories during the first trimester of pregnancy.

 Most weight gain happens in the second and third trimester.
-A healthy weight gain depends on how much you weighed before you became pregnant.
+The amount of weight gain that is healthy for you will depend on your weight before your pregnancy.

 Do not try to lose weight by going on a diet.
 Instead, focus on healthy eating and staying active.